Canadian Food and Allied Workers: Origins

 The Canadian Food and Allied Workers came into existence during a time of turbulence in the Canadian political sphere, as well as rapid industrial consolidation, followed by consolidation of the unions in these industries.
-It also marked the consolidation of two different traditions of unionism in the meatpacking industry: the craft unionism exemplified by the older Amalgamated Meat Cutters (AMC), created during the late 19th century heyday of the American Federation of Labor (AFL), and the militant industrial unionism of the United Packinghouse Workers of America (UPWA), which grew out of the wave of 1930s Great Depression-era organizing resulting from the foundation of the Congress of Industrial Organizations (CIO).
+It also marked the consolidation of two different traditions of unionism in the meatpacking industry: the craft unionism exemplified by the older Amalgamated Meat Cutters (AMC), created during the late-19th-century heyday of the American Federation of Labor (AFL), and the militant industrial unionism of the United Packinghouse Workers of America (UPWA), which grew out of the wave of 1930s Great Depression-era organizing resulting from the foundation of the Congress of Industrial Organizations (CIO).

 By the late 1960s, steps began to be taken to merge the two unions, which had a history of rivalry and competition for membership due to their overlapping membership categories.
 In Canada, the most dynamic and progressive leadership came from the leaders and organizers of the former United Packinghouse Workers, such as Fred Dowling, known as "Mr. Packinghouse", and Romeo Mathieu, his protégé.
 The merger was completed in 1968, with the American UPWA membership being absorbed into the AMC, while in Canada the CFAW was formed as a neutral path forward for the combined membership.

 Fisheries organizing

-The CFAW leadership had a significant history in the Canadian social-democratic political tradition of the Cooperative Commonwealth Federation (CCF) and the New Democratic Party (NDP), as well as the efforts toward social change in Québec's Quiet Revolution.
+The CFAW leadership had a history in the Canadian social-democratic political tradition of the Cooperative Commonwealth Federation (CCF) and the New Democratic Party (NDP), as well as the efforts toward social change in Québec's Quiet Revolution.
 As a result, attempts were made to target areas of the industry known for difficult working and organizing conditions, where unionization would have the most socially transformative effect.
 The first such case was the initiative by Newfoundland fishery workers to organize a union.
 The workers had been organizing since the late 1960s with the support of Father Desmond McGrath (a Catholic parish priest) and Richard Cashin (a former Liberal MP).
 The campaign faced a provincial government armed with strong anti-union powers and laws in the wake of the failed International Woodworkers of America loggers campaign of the 1950s, as well as the fact that workers in the fishing industry were broadly exempt from provincial minimum wage regulations.
 In 1970, this culminated in the founding of the Fish, Food and Allied Workers Union (originally called the Newfoundland Food, Fishermen, and Allied Workers), which would outlast the CFAW as an organization.
 The FFAW's organizing efforts led to a wave of nationalization and cooperativization efforts in the Newfoundland fishing industry throughout the 1970s, along with reforms to provincial regulations.